citadelhack/T-215-Resources/LocalWriteups/CyberSpace/byte-modification-service/writeup.md

 From this decomilation we can see that `main()` calls `init()` which sets up the buffer modes for `stdin`, `stdout`, and `stderr`, this is not very important for our purposes.
 Then main calls `vuln()`, which allows us to grab 8 bytes from the stack, modify a byte, and leave a message.
 After this the `bye()` funciton is called which prints a message and exits the program.

 ## The Vulnerability

+In this section I will explain the basics of a format string vulnerability.
+If you already have a good grasp of this, move on to the next section.

 The main vulnerability in this program exists within the aptly named `vuln()` function.
-The call `printf(local_38);` passes a user controlled buffer directly to printf
+The call `printf(local_38);` passes a user controlled buffer (`local_38`) directly to `printf()`.
+This is known as a format string vulnerability.